Math resources Geometry Area

 How to find the area of composite shapes

-2. Find the area of the basic shapes.
+2. Find the measurements and areas of the simpler shapes.

 4. Write down your final answer with square units.